 - The Blue Lagoon is 100% manmade.
 The lava fields around the Lagoon are almost 800 years old and natural, but not the Lagoon itself.
 Geothermal power makes the Lagoon functional and a joy for us to visit!

 - The Blue Lagoon is Iceland’s most visited attraction.
 Yup.
 Even more than the Golden Circle.
 So those reservations?
 I wasn’t joking in the slightest, haha.

-Winter in the Blue Lagoon
+Final Reflections: Winter in the Blue Lagoon

 However, January in Iceland isn’t Spring Break in Florida.
 I think January may be the coldest month in Iceland.
 Now you won’t freeze in the Lagoon itself, the water temperature is lovely, but brace yourself for exiting the water.
 Helloooo, Icelandic wind.
 I literally RAN to the locker rooms.
 The free robe wasn’t enough to keep me warm, haha.

 The experience was still worth it, though.
+I would go again.